-Since the 1950s Puerto Vallarta has become an international tourist destination attracting tourists and medical tourists.
+Since the 1950s, Puerto Vallarta has become an international tourist destination attracting tourists and medical tourists.
 PuertoVallarta has accommodating weather, scenery, beaches, and rich cultural history.
-Puerto Vallarta has many rental and accommodations options, which attract tourists from United States, Canada and Europe.
+Puerto Vallarta has many rental and accommodations options, which attract visitors from United States, Canada, and Europe.
 The high season for international tourism in Puerto Vallarta is from October through April.

 Things to Do in Puerto Vallarta

-There is variety of tours available from jungles to the sea, providing a safe, fun and informative adventure to visitors.
-Snorkeling, kayaking and horseback riding through Mexico’s most unspoiled tropical locations are some of the most popular ways to spend an afternoon.
+There is a variety of tours available from jungles to the sea, providing a safe, fun and informative adventure for visitors.
+Snorkeling, kayaking, and horseback riding through Mexico’s most unspoiled tropical locations are some of the most favorite ways to spend an afternoon.
 Banderas Bay and the surrounding area offers divers a unique diving experience.
 Other things to do include: